adafruit/Adafruit_Learning_System_Guides/LED_Ampli_Tie/README.md

 For more details on the project, please visit http://learn.adafruit.com/led-ampli-tie/.
 See the tutorial for more information.

+There are two versions - Adjustable and Dynamic.
+The tutorial discusses the differences.

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from [Adafruit.com](https://www.adafruit.com)!